b3llyfish/kingdoms-of-the-hre/README.md

 The mod also enables the Switzerland flavorization, which already existed in game but for whatever reason was disabled.

 ## Miscellaneous Changes
-* City leaders will now take their culture from the county culture, rather than their predecessor
+* New mayors for cities will now prefer to use the county's culture over their predecessor's culture
 * Swiss can now be diverged by any culture with Central Germanic Heritage
 * Lothringian/Lorrainian can now be diverged if holding the Kingdom of Lothringian as your primary title
 * Provancale culture divergence will now be prioritised over Arpitan